Apple's M2 Pro beats last year's M1 Max in CPU performance: MacBook Pro and Mac mini (2023)

 Visually, both devices look identical to their predecessors, which makes sense given the MacBook Pro was redesigned back in 2021, and the Mac mini doesn’t really need a new look because of its comparably low-cost and straightforward design (how much more could you really do with it?).

-The main question surrounding both new devices is how the M2 Pro and M2 Max chips benchmark compared to the M1 Pro/M2 Max, and if Apple’s upgraded chips offer a notable improvement over the somewhat disappointing M2, which was only a marginal upgrade over the M1.
+The main questions surrounding both new devices are how the M2 Pro and M2 Max chips benchmark compared to the M1 Pro/M2 Max, and if Apple’s upgraded chips offer a notable improvement over the somewhat disappointing M2, which was only a marginal upgrade over the M1.

 Unfortunately, I wasn’t able to get my hands on a MacBook Pro with the M2 Max chip, but with the below M2 Pro benchmarks in mind, it’s safe to assume that it would surpass all existing M2 Apple chips and likely come close to matching last year’s M1 Ultra regarding performance (I’ll update this story with M2 Max benchmarks if I’m able to put one through its paces).
 I also have not tested the 16-inch version of the MacBook Pro (2023).